Economic Commentary Disclosures

 A Treasury note is a marketable U.S. government debt security with a fixed interest rate and a maturity between one and 10 years.

 Measures the market value of all goods and services produced during a certain period of time.

 Credit Rating Agencies

 Standard & Poor’s, Fitch Ratings and Moody’s Investor Services issue credit ratings for the debt of public and private corporations.

-Market performance can't be predicted so nothing in our commentaries are ever meant to be any kind of guarantee of future results.
-To learn more about how investing fits into your financial plan visit NM.com/financial-planning/.
+Market performance can't be predicted, so nothing in our commentaries is ever meant to provide any kind of guarantee of future results.
+To learn more about how investing fits into your financial plan, visit NM.com/financial-planning/.